Skip to Main Content

 National University Institutional Repository

-Who can add items to the IR?
+Who can add items to the NU Institutional Repository?

 Currently, the IR is accepting submissions from faculty and staff of National University for all scholarly work.
 National University students and alumni may submit master's theses & doctoral dissertations completed at National University, Northcentral University, and John F. Kennedy School of Law.